Tax Guide

 Key Facts

-- Australian tax residents must declare worldwide income to the ATO — including Bali rental income
+- Most countries require tax residents to declare worldwide income — including Bali rental income

-- Capital Gains Tax applies when you sell — no main residence exemption for overseas property
+- Capital Gains Tax may apply in your home country when you sell overseas property

 Rental Income